irrdnet/irrd/docs/development/storage.rst

     local data for this source, and then start a new import from the URLs in the configuration.
-If others mirror the reloaded source from this IRRd instance, they will also have to discard their local data and reimport, as the journal used for NRTM queries will be reset.
+If others mirror the reloaded source from this IRRd instance, they will also have to discard their local data and re-import, as the journal used for NRTM queries will be reset.

 ROAs